tektoncd/community/teps/0044-data-locality-and-pod-overhead-in-pipelines.md

 * Allows Pipeline to run multiple Tasks in one pod without having to support all of a Pipeline's functionality in a pod

 Cons:
-* Will need to update our entrypoint logic to allow for containers running in parallel
-  * We could (at least initially) only support sequential groups
+* No reason to introduce a new grouping syntax when we plan to have [Pipelines in Pipelines](./0056-pipelines-in-pipelines.md).

 ### Combine Tasks based on runtime values of Workspaces